The Camargue, South of France

 Photograph White Horses in the Marshes

-We will have another two sessions along the same lines as those used when photographing in the sea.
-This time, however, we will photograph the horses running through the water in the marshes with some beautiful golden reeds as a background.
+We will have another five sessions along the same lines as those used when photographing in the sea.
+This time, however, we will photograph the horses running through the water in the marshes, sometimes with some beautiful golden reeds as a background.
 Some photographers prefer taking photos in the sea, while some prefer in the marsh.
 Personally, I much prefer the marshes.
-The water is much deeper and the horses have to work harder.
+The water is deeper and the horses have to work harder.
 There is a lot more spray and the shots are much more dramatic.
 The water in the marshes is quite peaty and after a while the horses become a “browny-white”.
-I think this adds to the spectacle although some photographers disagree.
+I think this adds to the spectacle although some may disagree.
 One of the participants of the 2009 trip won a national competition with one of his pictures taken on this trip.
 Our hearty congratulations go out to him.

 Photograph Mares & Foals